-- A pair-wise consistency test for the DH, DSA, and RSA (encryption and signature) key-pairs is employed. - Firmware can be loaded through Trivial File Transfer Protocol (TFTP) or the Compact Flash Interface, where a firmware load test is performed via a DSA signature. - Keys are generated using a FIPS approved pseudo random number generator per ANSI X9.31, Appendix C. - For every usage of the module's random number generator, a continuous RNG self-test is performed.
-Note that this is performed on both the FIPS approved RNG and non-FIPS approved RNG. - In FIPS mode, only FIPS-approved algorithms are used. - The NetScreen-204/208 enforces both identity-based and role-based authentication.
+- Firmware can be loaded through Trivial File Transfer Protocol (TFTP) or the PCMCIA port, where a firmware load test is performed via a DSA signature. - Keys are generated using the FIPS-approved ANSI X9.31 pseudo random number generator. - For every usage of the module's random number generator, a continuous RNG self-test is performed.
+Note that this is performed on both the FIPS approved RNG and non-FIPS approved RNG. - The NetScreen-204/208 enforces both identity-based and role-based authentication.
 Based on their identity, the operator assumes the correct role. - Operators must be authenticated using user names and passwords.
+Alternatively, the CO may also be authenticated via digital signature verification during the download of a new firmware image.
 Authentication will occur locally.
 As an option, the user can be authenticated via a RADIUS server.
 The RADIUS server provides an external database for user role administrators.
 The NetScreen-204/208 acts as a RADIUS proxy, forwarding the authentication request to the RADIUS server.
 The RADIUS server replies with either an accept or reject message.
 See the log for authenticated logins.
-The RADIUS shared secret must be at least 6 characters. - The operator must enter a user name and password.
-All logins through a TCP connection disconnect upon three consecutive login failures and an alarm is logged. - A separate session is assigned to each successful administrator login. - The password is not echoed during the administrator login. - SCS uses 3DES encryption only.
+The RADIUS shared secret must be at least 6 characters. - All logins through a TCP connection disconnect upon three consecutive login failures and an alarm is logged. - A separate session is assigned to each successful administrator login.